sakshimukkirwar/sakshimukkirwar.github.io/README.md

 <h2 style="background-color:#e0f7fa; padding:08px; border-radius:8px;"> Work Experience Highlights </h2>

-- 🤝 **Team Collaborator:** At Schlumberger, I was the keystone in a multidisciplinary team, bridging gaps between departments with my adept coordination skills.
+- 🤝 **Team Collaborator:** At Schlumberger, I played a key role in a multidisciplinary team, bridging gaps between departments with my adept coordination skills.

 - 💬 **Communication Virtuoso:** Whether it was interpreting complex data into actionable insights or crafting requirement understanding documents, my communication skills were crucial.
 They allowed me to convey intricate KPIs in a manner that was concise, significantly enhancing decision-making processes.